MaloneyB52/Lovett_Class_WUSTL_Group_Project/README.md

 	4) Is there a correlation between number of police agencies and crime?
 	5) What is the percentage breakdown of offenders regarding gender?
 	6) What is the percentage breakdown of victims regarding gender?

+Communication Protocols

+Our Team will utilize the collaborative nature of commonly used programs throughout the business world, most notably Slack and GitHub.
+Git Hub will be used exclusively for building and sharing coding utilizing its branch methodology.
+This will allow maximum collaboration and collective editing, review, and assistance from the team writ large.

+Inter-Team communication will be achieved mainly through the application Slack.
+This allows the team to compartmentalize the project and separate communications channels from outside interference, or minimize confusion.
+In addition, Slack’s mobile capacity allows near instant communication within the team regardless of their current status, while further allowing related messaging to be shared within the team and only within the team.

+Face to Face collaboration will be achieved via Zoom during the standard class meeting times.
+This is critical.
+As the team is used to blocking off this time frame, this allows unfettered communications without disruption of family, work, and to maintain routine.

+Industry standard communications protocols remain in effect.
+To wit:

+Zoom meetings will be attended with video on, and camera operating When not speaking, microphone will be muted
+Slack channels will be uncluttered and used only for official communications related to the project to ensure confusion is minimized.